 Everybody has his/her own definition of the perfect beach.

 I prefer lots of palm trees, from where hammocks can be hanged, warm water and soft sand.
-In California, a beach culture of surfing, pier walks, bike riding on designed paths and frigid waters rule.
-Others dream of white sands, turquoise waters and clear skies.
+In California, a beach culture of surfing, pier walks, bike riding on designed paths, and frigid waters rule.
+Others dream of white sands, turquoise waters, and clear skies.

 Luckily for me, I think I have found my perfect beach not so far from home.
 As a slap in the face, on that beach, there are no palms in sight or bathtub temperature waters.

-That is why I felt so energized after having the opportunity to finally visit El Matador State Beach.
-This “pocket beach,” part of the Robert H. Memorial State Beach, has been voted many times the most beautiful strand of sand in the Los Angeles area.
+El Matador is considered a “pocket beach” and it is part of the larger Robert H. Memorial State Beach.
+Make no mistake, this beach has been voted many times the most beautiful strand of sand in the Los Angeles area.

 Located at the west end of the city of Malibu, it can be considered a “cove that emerges during low tide.”
 This part of the coast is characterized by 150 feet tall cliffs.
 When the water recedes at certain times during the day, a small pouch peppered with huge boulders is revealed.